 - Application form – This should take 20-30 minutes to complete.

 - Planning placement activities – We estimate it will take approximately one full day, spread over time, for arrangements to be made.
 If you’re unsure of the types of activities to plan, we offer support and talk through example activities during the host inductions.
 You can also find additional information and guidance in the host guide.

-- Admin tasks – This will include submitting a risk assessment, communicating with students, signing our Code of Conduct and Safeguarding Policy, undergoing a DBS or Disclosure Scotland check, if necessary, and any other admin that your organisation requires.
+- Admin tasks – This will include submitting a risk assessment, communicating with students, signing our Code of Conduct and Safeguarding Policy, undergoing a DBS check if necessary and any other admin that your organisation requires.
 This will take approximately half a day, spread over time.
 Our team will support you with these tasks and we have created resources, such as email and risk assessment templates, to help speed up the process.

 - Online induction – We expect all hosts to attend one host induction session ahead of the placements.
 The host induction session will be one-hour long and a recording will be made available to those who cannot attend the live session.

 - Running the placement – This will take place over one or two weeks, depending on your availability and preference.

 What will I be expected to do for the work placement and how do I arrange this?

 You can read our blog post for more information about placements and to get an idea of the types of activities that can be included.
 If successfully matched to a group of students, we will also provide a guide and an induction session that will help you to plan your placement.
 We suggest planning a mixture of hands-on and hands-off activities to fit around your work schedule.
 Hands-on activities can include undertaking experiments, mock interviews, scenario tasks and data analysis.
 Hands-off activities can involve attending team meetings, interviews with other colleagues and setting research or presentations for the students.
 The In2science team will provide support and resources to help plan placement activities.